-The second key objective is to improve the intrapersonal lives of those behind bars — from the about-to-be-paroled all the way to the lifers and those on death row.
+The second key objective is to improve the intrapersonal lives of those behind bars — from the about-to-be-paroled to those serving very long to life sentences.
 People who have hurt others are hurting within themselves.
 These women and men can live lives in abject misery and suffering.
-Statistics show that remarkably high percentages of incarcerated men and women (particularly those incarcerated for violent crimes) were victims of some form of abuse and neglect and suffer psychological turmoil that quite often if not always began in early childhood; this is so hard to imagine let alone comprehend for those who were raised in safe, nurturing, and supportive homes.
-Comprehending this, It is important to address much of the incarcerated population with understanding, compassion and care, and with the most effective tools for healing and for change available.
+Statistics show that remarkably high percentages of incarcerated men and women (and no doubt is at the root of those incarcerated for violent crimes) were victims of countless forms of abuse and neglect and suffer psychological turmoil that quite often if not always began in early childhood; this is so hard to imagine let alone comprehend for those who were raised in safe, nurturing, and supportive homes.
+Comprehending this, it is important to address much of the incarcerated population with understanding, compassion and care, and with the most effective tools for healing and for change available.
+A shift in caring is upon us.
+Welcome to our work.
 A shift in caring is upon us.
 Welcome to our work.

-EPP will facilitate Enneagram-based programs "on the inside," which provide an isolated environment for inmates to study themselves, their particular personality structure, and what triggers their reactivity.
-They will be assisted to understand the core motivations behind why they do and think and react in the ways that they do.
+EPP facilitates Enneagram-driven programs "on the inside" that provide an isolated environment for inmates to study themselves, their childhood backgrounds, their particular personality structure, and what triggers their emotional and psychological reactivity.
+Each inmate student is assisted to understand the core motivations behind why they do and think and react in the ways that they do, and why they’ve made the choices they have eventually made that landed them incarcerated.

-EPP will also include basic meditation and mindfulness techniques in order to strengthen inmates' ability to observe their own thoughts, behaviors, and feelings.
-EPP will teach inmates how to better self-regulate emotional terrain and impulsivity.
+EPP further teaches basic meditation and mindfulness techniques in order to strengthen inmates' ability to observe their own thoughts, behaviors, and feelings.
+EPP teaches inmates how to better self-regulate emotional terrain and impulsivity.
 Self-observation has been proven to accomplish the following results, among many others:

-- Gain direct insights as to why they're angry (a cover for something deeper)
+- Gain direct insights as to why they’ve turned to criminal behavior and acting out (a cover for something deeper)

 - Show how to manage and reduce overwhelming feelings and the need to act on these negative emotional triggers

-- Learn to master grounding techniques to reduce emotional stress that can lead to violent reactivity
+- Learn to master grounding techniques to reduce emotional stress that can lead to violent reactivity, criminal activtiy, or chronic addictive relapses